neondatabase/website/content/docs/guides/neon-github-integration.md

 The Neon GitHub integration is currently in **private preview**.
 To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

 The Neon GitHub integration connects your Neon projects to corresponding GitHub repositories, helping you incorporate your database into your developer workflow.
 For example, create a database branch for each pull request using GitHub Actions.
-We’ll provide you with a sample GitHub Actions workflow to help you get started with that.
+We’ll provide you with a sample GitHub Actions workflow to help you get started.

 ## How it works